aivarsk/aivarsk.github.io/_posts/2025-12-07-tigerbeetle-blob-storage.md

 ```

-What makes me unhappy is that I have not found a good use for `user_data_128` on the Account record.
+What makes me unhappy is that I have not found a good use for the `user_data_128` field on the Account record.
 Such a waste of resources!

 I will store the actual bytes in Transfer `user_data_128`, `user_data_64`, and `user_data_32` fields.
 That gives a total of 28 bytes per Transfer, and the Transfer `amount` will contain the number of bytes used in the Transfer.
 Which will be 28 for all Transfers except the last one containing the remaining bytes.